Chiara Ferragni

 Chiara Ferragni (/it/; born 7 May 1987) is an Italian blogger and influencer.
 Since 2021, Ferragni has been the center of controversy as the protagonist of the Pandorogate fraud scandal in which she profited millions of euros while claiming to be raising funds for charity.

+Prior to the scandal, Ferragni had built a following using her blog, The Blonde Salad, started with an ex-boyfriend in 2009.
+She collaborated with multiple brands, including Diego Della Valle's fashion house, Tod's, for which she designed a collection, and served on its board from 2021 to 2022, until her tenure ended amid the Pandorogate scandal.

+Pandorogate resulted in major damage to her career and was reported to be the reason for her 2024 separation from Fedez, who divorced her following the allegations.
 In 2023, she was required to pay a €1 million fine for fraud by the Italian Competition Authority, which she initially claimed she would appeal but instead accepted responsibility.
-In January 2025, she was sent to trial on criminal charges for aggravated fraud in conjunction with the same investigation.
+She was also indicted on criminal charges for aggravated fraud in conjunction with the same investigation.
+The aggravated fraud charge was dismissed after she made €3,400,000 in restitution payments resulting in the charge being reduced to fraud.

-The Pandorogate scandal led to the passage of the Ferragni Law in Italy to prevent future fraud and false advertising by influencers.
+The Pandorogate scandal led to the passage of the so-called "Ferragni Law" in Italy to codify penalties against future fraud and false advertising by influencers.

 Career

 Ferragni was born in the northern city of Cremona in 1987.
 Ferragni is the oldest of three daughters.
 Her father was a dentist.
 Her mother Marina Di Guardo is an Italian writer from Sicily who also worked as deputy director of the Blumarine fashion house.
 At the age of 16, she was hired by the Beatrice model agency in Milan.
 She modeled for the agency for a couple of years and then quit, due to "other goals to reach in my life".
 She started her fashion blog "The Blonde Salad" in October 2009 with an ex-boyfriend, Riccardo Pozzoli.
-In December 2011, she was profiled as the Blogger of the Moment in Teen Vogue, while a law student at Bocconi University.
-As of 2016 she had not obtained her university degree.
+As of 2016, she had not obtained her university degree.
 Her business ventures grossed about $8 million (mostly from her Chiara Ferragni Collection footwear) in 2014.
 She appeared on Project Runway as a guest judge during season 13 in August that year.

-Ferragni was on the cover of the April 2015 Vogue España, becoming the first fashion blogger to appear on any Vogue cover.
-As of 31 July 2017, Ferragni had 10 million followers on Instagram.
-Because of her broad following, she was able to earn about $12,000 for a sponsored post to Instagram.
-She also used her social media followership to campaign against the far right party in Italy.
+Ferragni was on the cover of the April 2015 Vogue España.